 If you want to be in a place that’s really trying to make its mark in the world, as opposed to trying to maintain the mark that it made a long time ago, then this is the place to be.

 Gary Cubbage has more than 27 years of experience developing and deploying mission and enterprise systems for federal and commercial sector clients.
 Gary is a leader in our Digital Solutions business, where he is responsible for the growth strategy, opportunity capture, program execution, capability development, and workforce development.

 Previously, Gary led teams delivering technology, engineering, mission support, and consulting services to clients in the intelligence community.
 He developed market strategies and service offerings and was responsible for client delivery.
 Prior to that role, Gary led the firm’s technology/IT business for the intelligence community.
 He delivered a wide range of services, from enterprise architecture and IT capital planning to systems and enterprise infrastructures providing data integration, signals collection and analysis, and command and control functions.

-As the firm enhanced process improvements in conjunction with the Capability Maturity Model Integration (CMMI) and International Standards Organization (ISO), Gary enforced implementation and oversaw professional development of staff in the Center of Excellence.
+As the firm enhanced process improvements in conjunction with the Capability Maturity Model Integration (CMMI) and International Standards Organization (ISO), Gary enforced implementation and oversaw professional development of employees.

 Earlier in his career, Gary and his team of engineers, scientists, and software developers provided software development, modeling and simulation, advanced analytics, and multimedia development services across national security markets.
 In addition, he led the firm’s Navy intelligence and cryptology business, including supporting Space and Naval Warfare Systems Command (SPAWAR), SPAWAR Systems Command Centers in San Diego and Charleston, the Office of Naval Intelligence, and the Commander, Naval Security Group.